turingschool/try-turing/frontend-advanced/welcome-fee-advanced/index.md

 ### Online Session Norms

-- Mute yourself **unless** you're talking.
+- Mute yourself unless you're talking
 - Keep your camera on during class and breakout sessions; ok to turn off during independent work time
-- Change Zoom display name to first name, last initial, pronouns; ie - Rachel W. (she/her)
+- Change Zoom display name to first name, last initial, pronouns; ie - Amy H. (she/her)
+- It is very normal in an online setting to accidentally talk over someone.
+If that happens, apologize and be sure to clarify who is speaking next
 - Use features in the Participants Pane to answer yes/no, raise your hand, or give a thumbs up.
-- You might be sharing your screen with your team at some point during the class -- if you have anything open that you don't want to accidentally share, close or minimize it now.
+- You might be sharing your screen today - if you have anything open that you don't want to accidentally share, close or minimize it now
 - Type questions the group chat box and a TA will answer you.
-Avoid direct messages to a TA unless it is a specific issue only to yourself.
+Avoid direct messages to a TA unless it is a specific issue only to yourself
 - Disconnected?
 Jump back on!
-If the host or TAs get disconnected, hold tight, and the session will resume shortly.
+If the host or TAs get disconnected, hold tight, and the session will resume shortly

 ### Zoom Features